 The Company uses the Black-Scholes valuation model to determine the estimated fair value for each option grant issued, with highly subjective assumptions, changes in which could materially affect the estimated fair value.
 Expected volatility is based on implied and historical factors related to the Company's Common Stock.
 Expected term represents the weighted average time between the option's grant date and its exercise date.
-Since the adoption of SFAS No. 123(R), the Company uses the simplified method prescribed by SAB No. 107 for companies with a limited trading history, to estimate the expected term.
+For option grants issued during 2006, the Company used the simplified method prescribed by SAB No. 107 for companies with a limited trading history, to estimate the expected term.
 Prior to the adoption of SFAS No. 123(R), the Company used its best estimate and comparisons to industry peers.
 The risk-free interest rate used for each period presented is based on the U.S. Treasury yield curve at the time of grant for the period equal to the expected term.